Invariants and discriminant ideals of orthogonal complements in a quadratic space: Abstract

 \section{Abstract}

-This paper studies two topics concerning on the orthogonal complement $W$ of $Fh$ with respect to a quadratic form $\p$ on a vector space $V$ over a number field $F$ for a given element $h$ of $V$.
-One is to determine the invariants for the isomorphism class of $W$ in the sense of Shimura \cite{cq}.
-The other is to investigate a certain integral ideal $[M/L \cap W]$ of $F$ determined by a maximal lattice $L$ in $V$ and a maximal lattice $M$ in $W$.
-This may be viewed as a \textit{difference} between the genus of $M$ and $L \cap W$.
-We shall also discuss about the class number of the genus of maximal lattices in $W$ when $L \cap W$ is maximal.
+This paper studies two topics concerning the orthogonal complement $W$ of $Fh$ with respect to a quadratic form $\p$ on a vector space $V$ over a number field $F$ for a given element $h$ of $V$.
+One is to determine the invariants of the isomorphism class of $W$ in the sense of Shimura \cite{cq}.
+The other is to study a fractional ideal $[M/L \cap W]$ in $F$ that is closely connected with the ideal $\p(h,\, L)$, where $L$ is a maximal lattice in $V$ and $M$ is a maximal lattice in $W$.
+We also discuss the class number of the genus of maximal lattices in $W$ when $V$ is even-dimensional and $L \cap W$ is maximal.